By thinking sensually, we are changing how we respond to violence.

-The loudest voices across this country were calls for healing and unity.
-The dignity of humanity joined together with personal courage and patience, to create a stream of self-respect, a connection and collaboration focused on understanding, healing hearts and finding justice.
+The loudest voices across this country are calls for healing and unity.
+The dignity of humanity joining together with personal courage and patience, to create a stream of self-respect, a connection and collaboration focused on understanding, healing hearts and finding justice is beautiful.

-Your brain doesn’t know the difference between what you see and what you remember, but your senses do.
+Your brain doesn’t know the difference between what you see and what you remember, but your heart does.
 Notice what you notice.
-By staying clear about the present with mind and heart, we are in sync with each other and with intuitive wisdom.
-We are creating a future where kindness and compassion are power.
-It is fantastic.
+By staying clear about the present with mind and heart, we are in sync with each other and with our own unique intuition.
+Kindness and compassion are power.
+The truth is fantastic.

-Every thing you sense brings you insights.
-You can hear attitude, emotions, information and context.
+Every thing you sense brings insights.
+You hear attitude, emotions, information and context.
 You can see pain and love.
-Courage, curiosity and dignity are the part of your character and heart.
-Character connects with the big picture, and we can keep it in focus.
-It is by being in the present with clarity of right and wrong, that we recognize our connections with each other and steer the future toward peace.
+Courage, curiosity and dignity are your character.
+Character connects with the big picture.
+Keep it in focus by being present.
+You know the difference between right and wrong.
+Recognize connections with others and steer the future toward peace.

 The cruel event in Charleston, SC brought up old wounds.
 Prejudice is ignorance.
 It is an opinion that was formed in the past.
 Living in the past is walking backwards in the mined field of life.
 The past is over.
 Old wounds become scars of courage.
 We can change only ourselves.